Josh Naylor Player Props: Guardians vs. Tigers

 Josh Naylor At The Plate

-- Naylor is batting .173 with two home runs and seven walks.
+- Naylor is hitting .161 with two home runs and seven walks.

-- He has gone deep in two of 14 games played this season, and in 3.3% of his plate appearances.
+- He has hit a long ball in two of 16 games played this season, and in 3.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.